Building the Nature Network

-Ontario Nature is built on a strong commitment and concern for nature shared by 25,000 members and a province-wide network of over 140 groups.
-These local groups form the Ontario Nature Network.
-Day hikes, guest speakers, monthly forums, and special outings are just some of the ways the Ontario Nature Network ensures that our special places and natural heritage are preserved for future generations.
+Ontario Nature is built on a strong commitment and concern for nature shared by 30,000 members and a province-wide network of more than 150 groups.
+These local groups form Ontario Nature's Nature Network.
+Day hikes, guest speakers, forums, and special outings are just some of the ways our Nature Network ensures that our special places and natural heritage are preserved for future generations.
 Take a look at the map to find the group closest to you!

 Take the Ontario Nature Challenge

 Five simple steps you can take to protect nature in your neighbourhood

 Take part in the Ontario Nature Challenge.
 It's easy.
 There are five simple steps you can take to protect nature in your neighbourhood.
 Read the steps below, promise to take one step this year, sign up for the challenge, and that's it.
 Simple.
 Every other month we'll send you an e-newsletter full of exciting ways you can get involved in protecting nature.

 Are you ready to take the Ontario Nature Challenge?

 The Ontario Nature Network connects you with people working to make their communities better places in which to live.

 Get involved – Join a group

 Get involved by joining a nature group in your community.
 Take a look at our list to find the group nearest you.
 Are you ready to discover the wonders of birds, mammals, reptiles, and butterflies?
 Do environmental advisory committees, official plans, bird migration, and wildlife photography interest you?